Dahiru Usman Bauchi: Criticism

-Sheikh Dahiru Bauchi was detained in 2009 in Saudi Arabia by Saudi security forces while performing his pilgrimage in Mecca.
+Bauchi was detained in 2009 in Saudi Arabia by Saudi security forces while performing his pilgrimage in Mecca.
 The cause of the arrest was the ongoing doctrinal dispute between three major Nigerian Islamic groups, Darika, Izala, and Shi'ah, that broke out during Ramadan of that year.

 Shi'a killings

-Usman is not blamed in the 2015 Zaria massacre on Nigerian authorities.
+Bauchi blamed the 2015 Zaria massacre on Nigerian authorities.

-Personal life
+Personal life and death

-The renowned Islamic scholar, now in his 90's with more than 80 children, married the daughter of the renowned 20th-century Tijani scholar Sheikh Ibrahim Niasse.
+Bauchi had more than 80 children, and was married to the daughter of the renowned 20th-century Tijani scholar Sheikh Ibrahim Niasse.
 Sheikh Baba Laminu Niasse of Kaolack, Senegal, officiated the marriage in Ibrahim Niasse Mosque, Senegal.

+Bauchi died peacefully in his home after a prolonged illness in the early hours of 26 November 2025, at the age of 98.